Context of Practice

 What i have taken from these answers:

--make the posters make people want to be part of a creative group, keep it positive and inspiring
+-previous womens rights movements have a violent undertone, so perhaps in posters make this less aggressive-make the posters make people want to be part of a creative group, keep it positive and inspiring

 -use girl gang as a serious slogan with context to address it's stronger side